jadedQuail/spaceacademy/README.md

 # Space Academy

-This is a web application and database for a theoretical university in outer space, which will hopefully one day become a reality for the sole purpose of being able to make an accompanying database.
+This is a web application and database for a theoretical university in outer space, which will hopefully one day become a reality for the sole purpose of me then being able to make an accompanying database.

 ## URL